mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 url: /2018/03/11/machine-learning-bundling-webpack-javascript-markov-chain-angular-react
 ---

-In this article, I'll introduce the early implementation of a few tools which based on techniques from the machine-learning allow us to perform data-driven chunk clusterization and data-driven pre-fetching in our single-page applications.
-For the purpose, I'll explain how we can use data from Google Analytics, in order to automate the process of bundling and pre-fetching of the application's assets based on the users' behavior.
+In this article, I'll introduce the early implementation of a few tools which based on techniques from the machine-learning allow us to perform data-driven chunk clusterization and pre-fetching for our single-page applications.
+The purpose of the project is to provide zero-configuration mechanism which based on data from Google Analytics performs the most optimal build for our users.

 # Introduction